Function 06 / 07 · Know

 Optimised

 Next move Stop adding articles.
 Start retiring them.
 A KB that grows forever decays forever.
+And your AI was built on whatever it was at month one.

 02